FH-Potsdam/urban-data-vis-cards-website/src/site/index.md

         <img src="/assets/img/icon-curate.svg" alt="Curate" />
         <h3>Curate</h3>
         <span>
-          Starting from a collection of urban visualisations, organising and curating a selection (e.g. for an exhibition or book).
+          Organize and curate a selection from a collection of urban visualizations, such as for an exhibition or publication.
         </span>
       </a>
       <a class="upcoming-link" style="color:white;" href="/curate/">Read more &raquo;</a>